Skip to main content

 It's 2:47 AM in a Level I trauma center in Dallas.
 A multi-vehicle accident has just flooded the ER with critical patients.
 The attending physician calls for a portable ultrasound machine.
 “Where's the Sonosite M-Turbo we just bought?”

 This isn't an isolated incident.
-A Gartner study found that 10-20% of hospital inventory goes missing or is misplaced every year.
-That's $4,000-$5,000 worth of equipment per bed.
-Nurses spend approximately 6,000 hours per month searching for equipment—time that could be spent on patient care.
+A Gartner study found that 10-20% of hospital inventory goes missing or is misplaced every year—roughly $4,000-$5,000 worth of equipment per bed.
+Nurses spend approximately 6,000 hours per month searching for equipment, time that could be spent on patient care.

 Why Traditional Asset Lists Fail